• Skip to primary navigation

 There’s something about the smell of gluten free blueberry pancakes cooking on a Saturday morning that gets everyone up and immediately hungry.
 For those who love eating them, and for those who prepare them, this is the recipe for you.

-And this recipe is extra special as it's dairy free and uses delicious coconut flour as the main flour - it lends a delicate flavor that works incredibly well in these fruit-filled pancakes.
+This pancake recipe is extra special as it's dairy free and uses delicious coconut flour as the main flour - it lends a delicate flavor that works incredibly well in these fruit-filled thick pancakes.

 Want more gluten free pancake recipes?
 Check out these teff pancakes, these oat flour pancakes and these coconut flour banana pancakes!